KyleDavisDev/sauce-for-your-thoughts-front/readme.md

 To run in development, type `npm run dev` in console to start (NextJS)[https://nextjs.org/].
 This will compile your code and allow for hot reloading.

-To run in production, run `npm run prod`.
-This will push the code through (webpack)[https://github.com/webpack/webpack] and the associated plugins.
-The result will be put into a 'dist' folder.
+To run in production, you will first need to build the optimized nextjs files with `npm run build` and then you can run `npm run prod`.
+This will push the code through (webpack)[https://github.com/webpack/webpack] and use appropriate plugins.

 # Roadmap